 As we enter the 2020-21 season, the health and safety of all participants in our sport continues to be the priority for Ontario Artistic Swimming (OAS).
 The resumption of sport activity for everyone will be a more complex process than in the past.
 Our focus at all times, in partnership with our membership, will be to assess the risks and establish appropriate safety procedures to minimize those risks, and to keep each other safe from COVID-19.

 This document is meant to provide information and guidance to clubs, coaches, officials, and the artistic swimming community more generally on best practices based on current information.
 Policies and procedures outlined by public health and government authorities should always be adhered to when returning to any form of training or competition.

 This framework for return to artistic swimming activity applies to any recreational or competitive club or league (including CUASL) that delivers artistic swimming programs in Ontario and is registered with OAS.
 An approved sanction is required prior to the resumption of any in-person artistic swimming activity, program, or service.
-This document sets out a Return to Artistic Swimming plan for Phase A, virtual training, Phase B, outdoor training with physical distancing, Phase C, indoor training with physical distancing, and Phase D, competition.
+This document sets out a Return to Artistic Swimming plan for Phase A, virtual training, Phase B, outdoor training with physical distancing, and Phase C, indoor training with physical distancing.
 No sanction requests for club, in-person social activities or travel will be accepted by OAS at this time.
 The next step is for clubs to develop their specific strategies and plans.

 The situation and information around COVID-19 continues to change quickly and the Return to Artistic Swimming phases will likely have to be adjusted over the coming months to respond to current public health orders and to align with guidelines set by Canada Artistic Swimming (CAS).
-While we are pleased to see that many recreational facilities are now open for use, we know that facilities are opening up on different timelines across the province, often with reduced pool hours and limited or no access to land training space, which is a challenge for many of our clubs.
+While we are pleased to see that some recreational facilities are ready for use, we know that facilities are opening up on different timelines across the province, which is a challenge for many of our clubs.
 We also know that once clubs resume training, there may be further disruptions to our season.
 Clubs will need to have plans on how they will modify their operations or even stop artistic swimming activity again in response to any localised outbreak at their facilities, within their membership, or in their community.

-In this unprecedented time, it is important to keep things in perspective and make the best of what we have right now by focusing on the skills that make good athletes including mental resilience, and developing new, creative approaches to training and competition.
+In this unprecedented time, it is important to keep things in perspective and make the best of what we have right now by focusing on the skills that make good athletes including mental resilience, and developing new, creative approaches to training.

-OAS would like to thank our coaches, officials and club executive members, who have been engaged throughout the last six months, for their dedication and passion.
+OAS would like to thank our coaches, officials and club executive members, who have been engaged throughout the last few months, for their dedication and passion.
 We're not only in this together, but stronger together.

-Ruth Belcher President

-Mary Dwyer Executive Director
+Ruth Belcher President Mary Dwyer Executive Director